The melatonin MT2 receptor is involved in the anti-apoptotic effects of melatonin in rats with type 2 diabetes mellitus

 YAPIŞLAR H., HACIOSMANOĞLU E., Sarioglu T., Ekmekcioglu C.

-TISSUE & CELL, cilt.76, 2022 (SCI-Expanded) identifier identifier identifier identifier
+TISSUE & CELL, vol.76, 2022 (SCI-Expanded, Scopus) identifier identifier identifier identifier

-• Anahtar Kelimeler: T2DM, Apoptosis, Melatonin, MT2, Luzindole, Experimental diabetes mellitus, MITOCHONDRIAL DYSFUNCTION, OXIDATIVE STRESS, INSULIN-RESISTANCE, NICK TRANSLATION, ADIPOSE-TISSUE, RISK-FACTORS, CELL-DEATH, ANTIOXIDANT, OBESITY, PROTEINS
+• Keywords: T2DM, Apoptosis, Melatonin, MT2, Luzindole, Experimental diabetes mellitus, MITOCHONDRIAL DYSFUNCTION, OXIDATIVE STRESS, INSULIN-RESISTANCE, NICK TRANSLATION, ADIPOSE-TISSUE, RISK-FACTORS, CELL-DEATH, ANTIOXIDANT, OBESITY, PROTEINS

 Type 2 diabetes mellitus (T2DM) is a widely prevalent chronic disease and risk factor for several other diseases, such as cardiovascular diseases, neuropathy, nephropathy, and retinopathy.
 Apoptosis is a homeostatic mechanism to maintain cell numbers at a certain level in tissues.
 Chronic high blood glucose levels might lead to mitochondrial dysfunction and trigger undesirable apoptosis in T2DM.
 The pineal hormone melatonin has been shown to regulate apoptosis.
 The aim of this study was to investigate the impact of the melatonin MT2 receptor in the role of melatonin to prevent undesirable apotosis in different tissues of diabetic rats.